-- Don’t accepted any US dollars that are older than 2003, the Nepal border won’t accept them and these guys at the Indian side of the border will give definitely try to give you these.
+- Don’t accept any US dollars that are older than 2003, the Nepal border won’t accept them and these guys at the Indian side of the border will give definitely try to give you these.

 - Always have an exchange rate app on your phone and negotiate with these guys.
 I got Nepali rupees as the rate was better, but I did have to beg the border to let me through playing on the fact they made me change it ;)

-Visa requirements into Nepal
+Visa requirements for Nepal

-You need US dollars to buy the Visa that are newer than 2003.
-You can pay by Nepali rupees but you will have to beg them as they don’t usually take them.
+You need US dollars to buy a Visa that is newer than 2003.
+You can pay in Nepali rupees but you will have to beg them as they don’t usually take them.
 I also had to pay a little extra but I had no choice.

 If you don’t have this a photocopy can be arranged on the Indian side.

-My friend is Indian and when we went through the border for my immigration into India, they stopped him and told him that his Indian ID card wasn’t proof of his citizenship only his nationality.
+My friend is Indian and when we went through the Sunauli border for my immigration into India, they stopped him and told him that his Indian ID card wasn’t proof of his citizenship only his nationality.